GodotMisogi/johnny/content/post/nonlinear-dynamics/index.md

 ---
 date: "2021-04-06T21:53:06+05:30"
-title: Nonlinear Dynamics — A Game of Computation?
+title: Nonlinear Dynamics — A Game of Computation (In Progress)
-draft: true
+draft: false
-description: Playing around with nonlinear dynamics and populations.
+description: Playing around with nonlinear dynamics and populations in Julia.
 slug: nonlinear-dynamics
 categories:
     - Mathematics